 Services that our plan pays for What you must pay Medical nutrition therapy This benefit is for people with diabetes or kidney disease without dialysis.
 It is also for after a kidney transplant when referred by your doctor.
 The plan will cover three hours of one-on-one counseling services during your first year that you get medical nutrition therapy services under Medicare.
 (This includes our plan, any other Medicare Advantage plan, or Medicare.)
 We cover two hours of one-on-one counseling services each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to get more hours of treatment with a doctor's referral.
-A doctor must prescribe these services and renew the referral each year if your treatment is needed in the next calendar year.
-Medicare Diabetes Prevention Program (MDPP) The plan will pay for MDPP services.
+A doctor must prescribe these services and renew the referral each year if your treatment is needed in the next calendar year. \$0 copay Medicare Diabetes Prevention Program (MDPP) The plan will pay for MDPP services.
 MDPP is designed to help you increase healthy behavior.
 It provides practical training in: long-term dietary change, and increased physical activity, and ways to maintain weight loss and a healthy lifestyle. \$0 copay

 Services that our plan pays for What you must pay Medicare Part B prescription drugs \$0 copay These drugs are covered under Part B of Medicare.
 Any of Prior authorization may be required the following Part B drug categories below may be subject to Part B step therapy.
-Humana Gold Plus Integrated will cover the following drugs: • Drugs you don't usually give yourself and are injected or infused while you are getting doctor, hospital outpatient, or ambulatory surgery center services • Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan • Clotting factors you give yourself by injection if you have hemophilia • Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant • Osteoporosis drugs that are injected.
-These drugs are paid for if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot inject the drug yourself Antigens • Certain oral anti-cancer drugs and anti-nausea drugs • Certain drugs for home dialysis, including heparin, the antidote for heparin (when medically necessary), topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) • IV immune globulin for the home treatment of primary immune deficiency diseases The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: www.humana.com/PAL We also cover some vaccines under our Medicare Part B and Part D prescription drug benefit.
+Humana Gold Plus Integrated will cover the following drugs: • drugs you don't usually give yourself and are injected or infused while you are getting doctor, hospital outpatient, or ambulatory surgery center services insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) • other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan • clotting factors you give yourself by injection if you have hemophilia • immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant • osteoporosis drugs that are injected.
+These drugs are paid for if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot inject the drug yourself antigens certain oral anti-cancer drugs and anti-nausea drugs • certain drugs for home dialysis, including heparin, the antidote for heparin (when medically necessary), topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) • IV immune globulin for the home treatment of primary immune deficiency diseases The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: www.humana.com/PAL We also cover some vaccines under our Medicare Part B and Part D prescription drug benefit.
 Chapter 5, Section Introduction, page 89 explains the outpatient prescription drug benefit.
 It explains rules you must follow to have prescriptions covered.
 Chapter 6, Section Introduction, page 104 explains what our plan.